fossabot/car_demo/README.md

 # Demo of Prius in ROS/GAZEBO
 This project is a fork of the [OSRF Car Demo](https://github.com/osrf/car_demo) and also includes the SimCity model from [here](https://bitbucket.org/osrf/citysim/src/default/).

-This is a simulation of a Prius in [gazebo 8](http://gazebosim.org) with sensor data being published using [ROS kinetic](http://wiki.ros.org/kinetic/Installation)
+This is a simulation of a Prius in [gazebo 8](http://gazebosim.org) with sensor data being published using [ROS kinetic](http://wiki.ros.org/kinetic/Installation).

 The car's throttle, brake, steering, and gear shifting are controlled by publishing a ROS message.
 A ROS node allows driving with a gamepad or joystick.

-The model has been updated to contain an Ouster OS-1-64 LIDAR sensor using a fork of Ouster's open source client [here] (https://github.com/wilselby/ouster_example)
+The model has been updated to contain an Ouster OS-1-64 LIDAR sensor using a fork of Ouster's open source client [here](https://github.com/wilselby/ouster_example).

 # Video + Pictures